kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, with no side effects except for missing the new field in `ResourceClaim.Status`.
-Re-enabling this feature will not guarantee to keep the values written before the feature has been disabled.
+Yes, with no side effects except for missing the new field `Devices` in `ResourceClaim.Status`.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The field will be available again for read and write, but this feature will not guarantee to keep the values written before the feature has been disabled.
+DRA-Drivers will then have to write again the `ResourceClaim.Status.Devices`.

 ###### Are there any tests for feature enablement/disablement?